-During this stage, patients should be able to identify the procedures and tests used to evaluate their IBD, as well as their purpose (Table 3).2 Education should also include adequate communication of their parents' relevant medical histories, articulation of the risk of nonadherence to their prescribed medical regimen, and understanding the impact drugs and alcohol could have on their illness.
+During this stage, patients should be able to identify the procedures and tests used to evaluate their IBD, as well as their purpose.
+Education should also include adequate communication of their parents' relevant medical histories, articulation of the risk of nonadherence to their prescribed medical regimen, and understanding the impact drugs and alcohol could have on their illness.

-Questions and explanations should be directed to the patient, ensuring that body language and eye contact are also directed initially to the patient and not the parents.2 It should be explained to the parents that the patient will be asked for input first and then feedback will be solicited from the parents.
-If not initiated earlier, the health care professional should commence the discussion about the eventual transfer of care and the patient's plans after graduating from high school to determine whether the patient will be transferred to a local adult care provider or one near where they plan to attend postsecondary education.
+Questions and explanations should be directed to the patient, ensuring that body language and eye contact are also directed initially to the patient and not the parents.
+It should be explained to the parents that the patient will be asked for input first and then feedback will be solicited from the parents.
+If not initiated earlier, the health care professional should commence the discussion about the eventual transfer of care and the patient's plans after graduating from high school.

-Table 3: Patient and Provider Checklist for Ages 14-17 Years^{20,21}
+Table 3: Patient and Provider Checklist for Ages 14-17 Years

-Age Range Patient Health Care Provider 14-17 years □ Knows the names and purposes of routine tests □ Knows what can trigger disease flares □ Knows medical history □ Knows need to transition to adult caregiver □ Reorders medications and calls doctor for refills □ Answers many questions during health care visit □ Spends most of time alone with doctor during visit □ Understands risk of medical nonadherence □ Understands impact of drugs and alcohol on condition □ Understands the impact of GI condition on sexuality □ Always focuses on patient instead of parents or guardians when providing explanations □ Allows patient to select when parent or guardian is present for examinations □ Informs patient of what the parent or guardian must legally be informed about in regards to condition □ Discusses importance of preparing patient for independence with parents or guardians and addresses any anxieties □ Continues to set specific goals, including filling prescriptions and scheduling appointments and keeping a list of medications and provider contact information in wallet and backpack Discuss in more depth: □ Impact of drugs, alcohol, and nonadherence on disease □ Impact of disease on sexuality and fertility □ Future plans for school/work and impact on health care □ Coordination of care transfer with future school or work plans department)
+Age Range Patient Health Care Provider 14-17 years □ Knows the names and purposes of routine tests □ Knows what can trigger disease flares □ Knows medical history □ Knows need to transition to adult caregiver □ Reorders medications and calls doctor for refills □ Answers many questions during health care visit □ Spends most of time alone with doctor during visit □ Understands risk of medical nonadherence □ Understands impact of drugs and alcohol on condition □ Understands the impact of GI condition on sexuality □ Always focuses on patient instead of parents or guardians when providing explanations □ Allows patient to select when parent or guardian is present for examinations □ Informs patient of what the parent or guardian must legally be informed about in regards to condition □ Discusses importance of preparing patient for independence with parents or guardians and addresses any anxieties □ Continues to set specific goals, including filling prescriptions and scheduling appointments and keeping a list of medications and provider contact information in wallet and backpack □ Discuss in more depth: □ Impact of drugs, alcohol, and nonadherence on disease □ Impact of disease on sexuality and fertility □ Future plans for school/work and impact on health care □ Coordination of care transfer with future school or work plans

-^{} It is ultimately up to the provider to determine when the patient is ready to move to the next stage of transition.
+\It is ultimately up to the provider to determine when the patient is ready to move to the next stage of transition.